EBIBioStudies/BioStudySubmProxy/README.md

 A Tomcat-based proxy server for the [BioStudies Submission Tool](https://github.com/EBIBioStudies/BioStudyUISub) that normalises the differences between the server and browser side:

 * Makes the separation between temporary and full submissions at the API level transparent to the Submission Tool.
-* Converts between REST and non-REST requests to ameliorate the impedance imposed by the BioStudies custom API.
+* Converts between REST and non-REST requests when exchanging data with the custom API for BioStudies.

 # Getting the proxy up and running locally
 Please note that the IDE assumed throughout this document is IntelliJ IDEA v2017.
 Other IDEs or versions might require slightly different configuration steps.